 - Stress Management

-If the body’s fight or flight response is constantly on overdrive – it can lead to an increased risk of cardiovascular disease.1 Conversely, if your brakes are strong enough, it significantly lowers your risk for heart attack.
+If the body’s fight or flight response is constantly on overdrive – it can lead to an increased risk of cardiovascular disease.1 Conversely, if your brakes are strong enough, it significantly lowers your risk for heart attack and heart failure.

 Body Mass Index (BMI) indicates the amount of body fat based on height, weight, and age.
 Studies out of Denmark have shown that over 50% of cases of heart disease are directly correlated to a high BMI (i.e. overweight or obese category)2